Self-Hosting Guide

 PULUMI_CONFIG_PASSPHRASE | Generated passphrase |

-GH_CLIENT_ID | GitHub App client ID |
+GH_CLIENT_ID | Optional GitHub App client ID; can be configured in /setup instead |

-GH_CLIENT_SECRET | GitHub App client secret |
+GH_CLIENT_SECRET | Optional GitHub App client secret; can be configured in /setup instead |

-GH_APP_ID | GitHub App ID |
+GH_APP_ID | Optional GitHub App ID; can be configured in /setup instead |

-GH_APP_PRIVATE_KEY | GitHub App private key (PEM or base64) |
+GH_APP_PRIVATE_KEY | Optional GitHub App private key (PEM or base64); can be configured in /setup |

-GH_APP_SLUG | GitHub App URL slug |
+GH_APP_SLUG | Optional GitHub App URL slug; can be configured in /setup instead |

 Step 7: Deploy